microsoft/PlanetaryComputerDataCatalog/docs/overview/about.md

 ## Built on Open

 The Planetary Computer is built to operate on open data, using open-source tools, and supporting open standards.
 You'll notice that a lot of our documentation demonstrates the use of open-source tools to interact with our data, APIs, and computing environment to extract and analyze spatial data.
-The foundation of the Planetary Computer is the incredible ecosystem of tools being developed in the open by our partners and the much broader-open source community.
+The foundation of the Planetary Computer is the incredible ecosystem of tools being developed in the open by our partners and the much broader open-source community.

 ## About Private Preview